Creating and managing custom entity types

 After you update the configuration:

-• To save the changes, but not scan dataset and pipeline files based on the updated configuration, click Save Without Scanning Files.
+• To save the changes, but not scan dataset files based on the updated configuration, click Save Without Scanning Files.

 • To both save the new type and scan based on the updated configuration, click Save and Scan Files.